 When the book “Recipes and Recollections” was first published in 2011, most people could only dream of visiting its magical setting.
 As the book gained popularity beyond the local region, it’s likely that many readers had no idea where such places as Glen Tay or DeWitt’s Corners were located.
 They may have even wondered, “Is it a real place?”

-Perched on a gentle hill, a short drive west of Perth, Ontario, the ‘Stafford House’ has become known as one of the area’s most celebrated fictional houses.
+Perched on a gentle hill, a short drive west of Perth, Ontario, the ‘Stafford House’ has become known as one of the area’s most celebrated settings in local literature.
 It is one of the best examples of a building associated with a Canadian author, Arlene Stafford-Wilson, who used the farmhouse as both the inspiration, and the setting, for her popular books.

 Built in 1906, the two-storey house, a warm and welcoming residence, was home to the Stafford family for almost 50 years.